bufbuild/protobuf-es/docs/faq.md

 - we implement the canonical JSON format
 - we generate [much smaller bundles](packages/protobuf-bench)
 - we rely on standard APIs instead of the [Closure Library](http://googlecode.blogspot.com/2009/11/introducing-closure-tools.html)

+### <a name="options"></a>What is your stance on adding options to the plugin?

+In general, we feel that an abundance of options tends to make the plugin less approachable.
+It can be daunting to a new user to have to sift through numerous configuration choices when all they want to do is start generating code.
+Our default position is to try to be as opinionated as possible about the generated code and this tends to result in fewer knobs that need turned at configuration time.
+In addition, a plethora of options also makes debugging more difficult.
+It is much easier to reason about the generated code when it conforms to a predictable standard.

+This is not to say that we are completely against adding _any_ options to the plugin.
+There are obviously cases where adding an option is necessary.
+However, for cases such as stylistic choices or user preferences, we tend to err on the side of caution.